idptools/dodo/README.md

 ## Multi-model output is now a real ensemble

 `-n 10` writes ten conformers as MODEL/ENDMDL frames.
-Folded domains stay put; the disordered regions differ.
+The folded domains are positioned once and held fixed across every model, so a viewer flicking between frames sees only the disordered regions move — if the domains were re-placed per model they would jump around and destroy the illusion.
+One consequence worth knowing: a *connecting* IDR's end-to-end distance is fixed by its anchors, so across models its path varies but its span cannot.
+A *terminal* IDR is free at one end and does scatter.

 **In 1.x they effectively didn't.** v1 placed folded domains once outside the model loop and targeted only the *mean* predicted end-to-end distance, so every model shared one arrangement